-Issue Assumptions made Evidence Required Credits Level Eco 4 Change of Ecological Value of Site Credits are awarded where the change in ecological value has been calculated in accordance with the Code requirements and is calculated to be: Change in Ecological Value Major negative change: fewer than -9 Minor negative change: between -9 and -3 OR Neutral: between -3 and +3 Minor enhancement: between +3 and +9 Major enhancement: greater than 9 It is expected that 4 credits will be achievable by obtaining recommedations from the ecologist that will enhance the ecology to the required standard.
+Issue Assumptions made Evidence Required Credits Level Change of Credits are awarded where the change in ecological value has been calculated in accordance with the Code requirements and is calculated to be: Change in Ecological Value Major negative change: fewer than -9 Minor negative change: between -9 and -3 OR Neutral: between -3 and +3 Minor enhancement: between +3 and +9 Major enhancement: greater than 9 It is expected that the recommendations of the ecologist will result in at 2 credits being achieved.
 Drawings showing: • Site layout • The existing site survey, clearly indicating natural and built features on both the site and land surrounding the site before the proposed development • Landscape and plot categories (in accordance with the Assessment Methodology) with a list of site areas provided AND Copy of the calculations from the assessor showing proposed change in ecological value.
 (If new planting or species to be added or where actual species/hectare values are being used for the site prior to construction, these can only be counted if based on the advice of a suitably qualified ecologist.)
-The planting schedule 4 of 4 Credits -
+The planting schedule 2 of 4 Credits

-Issue Assumptions made Evidence Required Credits Level Eco 5 Building Footprint Credits are awarded where the ratio of combined floor area of all dwellings on the site to their footprint is: Ratio of Net Internal Floor Area: Net Internal Ground Floor Area Credit Not Sought OR Houses: 2.5:1 OR Flats: 3:1 OR Houses: 3:1 OR Flats: 4:1 OR Houses & Flats Weighted (2.5:1 & 3:1) OR Houses & Flats Weighted (3:1 & 4:1) The ratio of NIFA to NIGFA is less than 2.5:1.
-General layout drawings and elevations including dimensions for: • Each type of dwelling • All other buildings with permanent foundations, such as bin/cycle stores, garages • The site plan AND Calculation of the building footprint ratio 0 of 2 Credits
+Issue Assumptions made Evidence Required Credits Level Eco 5 Building Footprint Credits are awarded where the ratio of combined floor area of all dwellings on the site to their footprint is: Ratio of Net Internal Floor Area: Net Internal Ground Floor Area Credit Not Sought OR Houses: 2.5:1 OR Flats: 3:1 OR Houses: 3:1 OR Flats: 4:1 OR Houses & Flats Weighted (2.5:1 & 3:1) OR Houses & Flats Weighted (3:1 & 4:1) The ratio of NIFA to footprint is below 2.5:1.
+General layout drawings and elevations including dimensions for: • Each type of dwelling • All other buildings with permanent foundations, such as bin/cycle stores, garages • The site plan AND Calculation of the building footprint ratio 1 of 2 Credits

-Appendix A
+Appendix A - Energy